Littrow expansion: Description

-the reflected ray exits the grating exactly back along the incident ray, and $d\theta_r/d\theta_i = 1$; this is the Littrow configuration, and it preserves the image aspect ratio in the reflected beam.
+the reflected ray exits the grating exactly back along the incident ray, and $d\theta_r/d\theta_i = 1$; this is the Littrow configuration, and the specific angle for which this configuration holds is the Littrow angle.
+This configuration preserves the image aspect ratio in the reflected beam.
 All other incidence angles yield either Littrow expansion or Littrow compression of the collimated image.